Process for Providing Your Saliva Sample

 If the barcode from the test kit was submitted successfully message, "Success Test Kit XX##### has been successfully registered..."

 If you either cannot sign into the registration portal or you are unable to make the registration portal work for you, please read through the Knowledge Base article on the web app with options for troubleshooting or be in touch with the OIT Help Desk in one of the following ways:

 - Visit the Princeton Service Portal and Request Help

 If you do not have a device you can use the app on

 If you do not have a device available to you for scanning your kit, you have multiple options:

-- Use the cell phone or tablet of a friend or family member to scan a kit (though kits should be scanned one at a time, right before use, not all at once).
+- Use the smartphone or tablet of a friend or family member to scan a kit (though kits should be scanned one at a time, right before use, not all at once).
 The phone/device you use will not store any data.
 If they are also a Princeton staff/faculty/student, make sure they are logged out of the app before you scan the barcode on your test kit in the web app.